pymc-devs/pymc.io/index.md

 Read about the recent PyMC-Data Umbrella sprint in this interview with Sandra Meneses, one of the participants who submitted a PR
 :::
-:::{grid-item-card} PyMC 4.0 is closing in
-:link: v4_announcement
-:link-type: ref
-:class-header: bg-pymc-one

-Release announcement
-^^^
-Check out this blog post for a sneak preview of all the improvements PyMC 4.0 will bring!
-Or install the already available beta release and try it for yourself!
 :::
 ::::
 :::::